PEESEgroup/QA-PBP-RL-Nexus/README.md

 # QA-PBP-RL-Nexus
-This repository contains code and data to generate and validate plastic binding peptides (PBPs) for the manuscript: Developing peptide-based strategies for microplastic pollution via a nexus of biophysical modeling, quantum computing, and artificial intelligence.
+This repository contains code and data to generate and validate plastic binding peptides (PBPs) for the manuscript: "Developing Peptide-Based Strategies for Microplastic Pollution via a Nexus of Biophysical Modeling, Quantum Computing, and Artificial Intelligence."

 ## Overview
 `RL_PPO_Peptides/` contains code to discover and generate peptides in solution space.